FrederikvSvane/BlueHerring/README.md

 # Description

 BlueHerring is not a Red Herring.
-It's a deterministic CLI chess engine that honors the methodologies of the fellow oceanic-themed chess bot Stockfish.
+It's a deterministic CLI chess engine that honors the methodologies of the fellow poisson-themed chess bot "Stockfish".
 It integrates nicely with the Lichess UI.
 Granted that you create your own Lichess bot api key.

 ## Current Elo